 The Willard School is the original country school from the Willard community.
 It is set up and ready for class with desks, blackboards, school books and more from the original school house.

-The Block Building features displays of the L. Price Company hardware store, Economy Grocery, a trading post, doctor's office, dinosaur fossils, a barber shop, and saddles and tack.
+The Block Building features displays of the L. Price Company hardware store, Lawler Drug, Economy Grocery, creamery, doctor's office, a barber shop, dinosaur fossils, and saddles and tack.

 The Fallon County Jail was built in 1916.
 It originally housed the sherriff's quarters on the main level and the jail upstairs.
-Today it contains the a vintage kitchen display, a camera and photo room, a toy room, Lawler Drug store items, a dress shop, World War I and II military displays, a 1920's parlor, as well as Steer Montana.
+Today it contains the a vintage kitchen display, a camera and photo room, a toy room, a dress shop, World War I and II military displays, a 1920's parlor, as well as Steer Montana.

 The Lambert House was an original homestead built by Amos and Cordelia Lambert in the summer of 1907.
 Until that time, the Lamberts lived in a dugout.
 They raised nine children in the two-room house, which was located in the Lame Jones community.
 The Lamberts had what was known as squatters' rights, since the land had not yet been surveyed.
 Items on display cover the time from 1907 to the 1950's and include pictures and items belonging to the Lambert's.